Projects

 Why There’s No Such Thing as "Plain Text"

 When dealing with text as bytes, knowing the encoding used to generate those bytes is crucial.
+This is especially true in I/O operations just take a look at the following examples:

 Encoding is often specified by context, for example: